Gurudutt-Goswami/Spotfire-Admin/README.md

 You can find the ```nm setup.exe``` file server setup files
 1) After accepting the license you need to set ports.
-2) If the Spotfire server machine & this nm setup machine is same change the port numbers.
+2) If the Spotfire server machine & this nm setup machine is same then change the port numbers.
 <img width="345" alt="node manager" src="https://github.com/Gurudutt-Goswami/Spotfire-Admin/assets/86184439/2dd43ea0-ff3f-48df-9c9f-eb1a67a3bb0e"> <br>
 3) After that you need to define the server name (ie., its FQDN (full qualified domain name) or you can server ip. <Br>
 <img width="502" alt="ports " src="https://github.com/Gurudutt-Goswami/Spotfire-Admin/assets/86184439/b67b7bd2-8a37-4205-9e2f-bf4affbe4839"> <br>